IBM/Education-SelfService-AI-Chatbot/README.md

 <img src="./images/architecture.png" alt="Architecture" />

-1. Manually seed `.xls` file with data from course offerings found on the web and add it to the Discovery Collection
+1. Execute Python program to run data set through Natural Language Understanding to extract the meta-data (e.g. course name, desciption,etc) and enrich the Discovery collection
-2. Run script to run data set through Natural Language Understanding to extract the meta-data (e.g. course name, desciption,etc) and enrich the Discovery collection
+2. Run Node program to run data set through Natural Language Understanding to extract the meta-data (e.g. course name, desciption,etc) and enrich the Discovery collection
-3. The user interacts through the chatbot via a Watson Assistant Dialog Skill
+3. Programmatially upload .json files into the Discovery Collection
-4. When the student asks about course information, a search query is issued to the Watson Discovery service through a Watson Assistant search skill
+4. The user interacts through the chatbot via a Watson Assistant Dialog Skill
-5. Discovery has been enriched from the data set run through NLU.
-It returns responses to the dialog
+5. When the student asks about course information, a search query is issued to the Watson Discovery service through a Watson Assistant search skill  Discovery returns the responses to the dialog

 ## Included components